mvolkmann/blog/src/meteor.md

 }
 ```

-An advantage of calling methods in this way is that
+An advantage of calling Methods in this way is that
 the result of one call can be used to form the arguments of another call
 without resorting to nested callback functions.

-Using this new `call` function, our `sum` Meteor method
+Using this new `call` function, our `sum` Method
 can be called from an `async` function as follows:

 ```js